Let's go easy on the treats

 When you’re trying to cut down on treats, you’re probably going to need some help.
 Let’s be honest, parents aren’t the only ones who give children treats.
 So speak to your family, friends and neighbours.
 Join our Make A Start Facebook Group where we discuss supports and advice around reducing treats and other healthy habits.

 Since treats are all around us, the next step is to try and change that.
-The two key places that we can control are when food shopping and in our own homes.
-If you are out shopping in the supermarket, try to stay out of the treats aisles.
-Avoid the special offers on treats at the ends of aisles.
-If you really don’t want them or need them, they’re not a bargain.
+The two key places that we can control are at the shops and in our own homes.
+If possible, leave treats out of the weekly food shop.
+If you are in the supermarket, try to stay out of the treats aisles and away from temptation.
+Avoid the special offers on treats - if you really don’t want them or need them, they’re not a bargain.

 Let’s face it – most of us have a 'treats press', so for younger kids, try to make sure it's out of reach and that they’re not allowed to take things from it freely.
 On a positive note, you can leave healthier foods in easy reach, like a fruit bowl on your counter.
 That way, children are tempted by these when they’re hungry.